An Adaptive Mixer Allocation Algorithm for the Quantum Alternating Operator Ansatz: Preliminaries

-subject to the independence constraint \( \sum_{(u, v) \in E} x_u x_v = 0 \), ensuring that no two vertices in \( V_s \) are adjacent.
-This constraint can be incorporated into the objective function using the Lagrange multiplier method, resulting in the following classical Hamiltonian \cite{QIRO}:

-where \( \lambda > 1 \) is the Lagrange multiplier that enforces the independence constraint \cite{Ising}.
+The objective of the MIS problem is to find a subset \( V_s \) that maximizes the number of vertices in the independent set, which is captured by the classical objective function subject to the independence constraint \( \sum_{(u, v) \in E} x_u x_v = 0 \), ensuring that no two vertices in \( V_s \) are adjacent.
+This constraint can be incorporated into the objective function using the Lagrange multiplier method, resulting in the following classical Hamiltonian \cite{QIRO} where \( \lambda > 1 \) is the Lagrange multiplier that enforces the independence constraint \cite{Ising}.
 The first term in \( H_\text{cla} \) represents the objective to be maximized, while the second term penalizes the selection of adjacent vertices, ensuring that the solution respects the independence constraint.
 By maximizing this classical Hamiltonian, the optimal solution to the MIS problem can be found.
+That is, the maximum of $H_{\text{cla}}(x)$ equals the number of vertices in the MIS solution.

+However, the MIS problem is NP-Hard \cite{MIS_definition}, meaning that it is computationally intractable for large instances, as no known algorithm can solve it in polynomial time.
+As the number of vertices in the graph increases, the time complexity of solving the MIS problem grows exponentially, making it increasingly difficult for conventional algorithms, such as brute-force or exact optimization methods.
+To handle large-scale instances, approximate algorithms or heuristic methods are commonly employed to solve the MIS problem, offering a trade-off between accuracy and computational efficiency.